garymm/starflate/README.md

 ## TODO

 * Get code to build and run using HIP and CUDA.
-Currently HIP-CPU works and CUDA alone works.
+Currently HIP-CPU works.
+  CUDA alone used to work before I switched to using GCC from conda.
+  Should try to get that working first.

 ## References